alvilgau/CloudyMcCloudface/doc/doc.md

 1. Scale for tenants

 When the number of tenant increases, then there will be more http-connections to the Twitter Streaming API (which is one per tenant).
-In order to handle a massive amount of streams concurrently, new instances of the *tweetstream-service* are required.
-For this purpose we created an auto scaling group for the *tweetstream-service*.
+In order to handle a massive amount of streams concurrently, multiple instances of the *tweetstream-service* may be required.
+For this purpose an auto scaling group was created for the *tweetstream-service*.
 This auto scaling group is configured as follow:

 - Start a new *tweetstream-service* instance when the average incoming network traffic is greater than 85 Megabyte for two minutes.
 - Stop a *tweetstream-service* instance when the average incoming network traffic is less than 30 Megabyte for 10 minutes.